NobleFactor/docker-homebridge/.github/COPILOT_INSTRUCTIONS.md

 - **Always provide exact line numbers** when suggesting fixes
 - Let the developer make the actual edits unless explicitly asked to do so
 - Include sufficient context (3-5 lines before/after) when identifying issues
+- If permission to edit is granted, limit changes to the approved patch only.

 ### Build and Deployment
 - **Prefer make targets over raw docker commands**